Update: The examples can be found on my GitHub repo (MartyMacGyver/memristor-modeling)

-To try my demo out, simply click here to download my LTspice-based memristor simulation and follow the instructions in the README.txt file for how to install and use it.
+To try my demo LTspice-based memristor simulation out, please visit my GitHub repo (MartyMacGyver/memristor-modeling) and follow the instructions there for how to install and use it.

 And to reiterate, this is a demo based on the SPICE model of a memristor as described in one paper… this is for educational purposes only and no, I can’t help you with your homework. 😀